mlinderm/deca/README.md

 HG00113 DUP     22:17071768-17073440    1.67    22      17072604        4..11   8       25      99      99      53      25      4.00    197.73
 ```

+View a [recording](https://youtu.be/ADWasnNuRvk) of the above installation and CNV calling workflow executed on OSX.

 To call CNVs from the original [BAM files](http://atgu.mgh.harvard.edu/xhmm/EXAMPLE_BAMS.zip):

 ```dtd